-- To be provided with an education that is intellectually challenging and relevant to demands of the 21st century; - To learn in an environment free from interruption, harassment, discrimination, intimidation and fear; - To participate in district activities on an equal basis regardless of race, weight, color, creed, national origin, ethnic group, religion, religious practice, gender, disability or sexual orientation; - To be informed of all school rules; - To be guided by a discipline policy which is fairly and consistently implemented.
+- To be provided with an education that is intellectually challenging and relevant to demands of the 21st century; - To learn in an environment free from interruption, harassment, discrimination, intimidation and fear; - To participate in district activities on an equal basis regardless of race, weight, color, creed, national origin, ethnic group, religiou, religious practice, gender (including gender identity and expression), disability or sexual orientation; - To be respected as an individual and treated fairly and with dignity by other students and staff. - To express one's opinions, verbally or in writing, as long as it is done in a respectful manner; - To be informed of all school rules; - To be guided by a discipline policy which is fairly and consistently implemented; - To be provided with clear expectations regarding course objectives, requirements and state standards; grading criteria and procedures; assignment requirements and deadlines; and school and classroom rules and expectations regarding behavior.